 Job Prospects in Arizona

-While Arizona doesn’t employ as many health administrators as some other states, the job prospects are still quite favorable.
+While Arizona doesn’t employ as many health care administrators as some other states, the job prospects are still quite favorable.
 Arizona has a long history of maintaining its healthcare sector.
 In fact, when other professions were losing jobs during the recession in 2008, Arizona’s healthcare division continued to grow and it’s been growing ever since.
 According to the Bureau of Labor Statistics, Arizona has been consistently adding jobs in education and health services by the thousands each month since December 2017.

-Although not state-specific, the Bureau of Labor Statistics also predicts that medical and health service managers will see a 20 percent increase in employment before the year 2026.
+Although not state-specific, the Bureau of Labor Statistics also predicts that medical and health care service managers will see a 20 percent increase in employment before the year 2026.
 This is due, in large part, to the aging baby-boomer population.
 As they continue to grow older, there will be significantly greater demand for healthcare services nationwide.
 This projected increase is higher than most other professions and indicates that future job prospects for health administrators will be promising.

 It’s also worth noting that many smaller practices are starting to offer more healthcare services.
 Whereas hospitals were once the only option for certain medical treatments, it’s now becoming easier for private practices to provide them.
 As this trend continues to develop, there will be an even greater need for health administrators who are familiar with advancing technologies and capable of managing these facilities.